greatfire/curl-apple/README.md

     ```bash
     shasum -a 256 curl.xcframework.zip
     ```
-    1. _Optionally_ download the signing key from this repo and the curl.xcframework.zip.sig from the release and verify the signature
-        ```bash
-        openssl dgst -sha256 -verify signingkey.pem -signature curl.xcframework.zip.sig curl.xcframework.zip
-        ```
 1. Select your target in Xcode and click the "+" under Frameworks, Libraries, and Embedded Content
     ![Screenshot of the Frameworks, Libraries, and Embedded Content section in Xcode with the plus button circled](resources/frameworks.png)
 1. Click "Add Other" then "Add Files..."